 To apply for a Property Certification online, currently $139, visit https://www.phila.gov/services/permits-violations-licenses/rent-or-sell-property/get-a-property-sales-certification/ and follow the instructions, or go straight to eCLIPSE.
 For issues about their Property Certification, please go to the jotform located at https://www.phila.gov/li/get-help.

-Property Certifications for single-family properties are processed within 5 business days.
-Property Certifications for any other type of property will take up to two weeks or more.
+Property Certifications for single-family properties are processed within 1 business day.
+Property Certifications for any other type of property will take up to five business days.
 Only the original applicant can request a copy.

 FYI: Violations for any unit within a condominium will remain on the certification.
 This was a decision made by the law department and it won’t be removed.Further Information: To receive assistance with a Property Certification inquiry, use this form https://www.phila.gov/li/get-help. |